aaradhyakmachinthya-arch/stealth_nudi_activator/README.md

 * **Cross-Architecture Awareness**: Successfully navigates 32-bit application execution within a native 64-bit Windows environment.

 ## ??
 Use with Caution!!
-* **Forcefully close it in Task Manager** if you need to return to global English typing layout.
+> **Important Note:** Forcefully close it in Task Manager if you need to return to your global English typing layout.